UofABioinformaticsHub/RAdelaide-July-2016/Day_1/107_UsingRMarkdown.md

     + __Nothing can be placed before this!__
     + Uses YAML (**Y**AML **A**in't **M**arkup **L**anguage)
     + Editing is beyond the scope of this course
-    + Can set custom `.css` files, load LaTeX packages etc
+    + Can set custom `.css` files, load LaTeX packages etc.

 ## The R Markdown Format | Code Chunks